-- Avoid exposing batteries to very cold or very hot temperatures (below $0 \, ^{\circ}\text{C/32} \, ^{\circ}\text{F}$ or above $40 \, ^{\circ}\text{C/104} \, ^{\circ}\text{F}$).
+- Avoid exposing batteries to very cold or very hot temperatures (below 0 °C/32 °F or above 40 °C/104 °F).
 Extreme temperatures can reduce the charging capacity of your batteries. - When you use the camera for an extended period, the area around the battery chamber may become warm.
-This does not affect the normal use of the camera. - Do not pull the power supply cable to disconnect the plug from the power outlet, as this may cause a fire or electric shock. - In temperatures below 0 °C/32 °F, battery capacity and battery life may decrease. - Battery capacity may decrease in low temperatures, but will return to normal in milder temperatures. - Remove the batteries from your camera when storing it for an extended period.
+This does not affect the normal use of the camera. - Do not pull the power supply cord to disconnect the plug from the power outlet, as this may cause a fire or electric shock. - In temperatures below 0 °C/32 °F, battery capacity and battery life may decrease. - Battery capacity may decrease in low temperatures, but will return to normal in milder temperatures. - Remove the batteries from your camera when storing it for an extended period.
 Installed batteries may leak or corrode over time and cause serious damage to your camera.
 Storing the camera for extended periods with the battery installed causes the battery to discharge.
 You may not be able to recharge a fully discharged battery. - When you do not use the camera for an extended period (3 months or more), check the battery and recharge it regularly.
 If you let the battery discharge continually, its capacity and life may decrease, which can lead to a malfunction, fire, or explosion.